 “The laundry is located off the kitchen, and includes a separate powder room.
 Back on the entrance level is a double garage with internal access and an over-sized study,” says Katie.

-“We used Australian Beech hardwood flooring throughout the house (other than the bedrooms which we carpeted) and a colour palette of white, charcoal and black.
+“We used Australian Beech hardwood flooring throughout the house other than the bedrooms which we carpeted.
+And we kept the colour palette simple using mainly white, charcoal and black.

 “The bedrooms are painted in Dulux ‘Natural White’ with built-in wardrobes and mirrored doors and a walk-in robe in the master.
 They’re also fitted with ceiling fans.”

 We’re going to wait to share details of the other rooms in your home.
 If you don’t mind talking money, readers often ask us how much a new build or renovation costs.
 Are you happy to tell us what you paid?

-“In our area, the current median house price is approximately $750,000 so we were lucky to get the block at the price we paid.
+“In our area, the current median house price is approximately $750,000.
+So we were lucky to get the block at the price we paid.
 We bought the block for $300,000 and completed the build for around $350,000.
-There were also some further expenses not covered in the build such as fees for a surveyor, draftsman, town planner and acoustic engineer.
+Plus we paid some additional expenses that weren’t covered in the build.
+For example, fees for a surveyor, draftsman, town planner and acoustic engineer.

-“We were clever with the money we spent and were always conscious not to over capitalise.
+“We were clever with the money we spent and were also always conscious not to over capitalise.
 Older houses of similar size in our area sell for above the money we invested so we’re confident we will see a good return when we sell.”

 Thanks Katie for sharing your first time home builders story with us.
 We can’t wait to show readers the other rooms in your house soon!